yogsototh/yblog/Scratch/fr/blog/Hakyll-setup.md

 ```

 This program will copy ``static/foo.jpg`` to ``_site/static/foo.jpg``.
-A bit overkill for a simple `cp`, but here is something more interesting.
+I concede this is a bit overkill for a simple `cp`.
-We want to write a markdown file and generate an %html one.
+Now how to write a markdown file and generate an %html one?

 ``` haskell
 -- for each file with md extension in the "posts/" directory